Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

 the probability that a bears territory will span several regions is also very low.

+The method capture-recapture methods that take the positions of animals into account is referred to as spacial capture-recapture and in this case it would specifically be spatial genetic mark-recapture methods.
+A thorough explanation of why and how spatial methods are useful can be found in *“Unifying population and landscape ecology with spatial capture–recapture”* Royle et al., (2018).

 ***HOW TO INVESTIGATE PROBLEMS***

 To analyse how the border problem affects the estimation of the bear